vikramsg/vikramsg.github.io/README.md

 ## Deployment

 This blog is hosted on GitHub Pages.
-To deploy any changes, commit them and push to the `master` branch.
+To deploy any changes, commit them and push to the `main` branch.

 ```bash
 git add .